List of members of the 10th Legislative Assembly of Azad Kashmir

 The 10th Assembly of Azad Kashmir is the current legislative body of the autonomous region of Azad Jammu and Kashmir in Pakistan, formed as a result of the 2021 Azad Kashmiri general election.
 The elections were held on 25 July 2021 after the 5-year term of the previous Legislative Assembly expired.
-The Sunni Ittehad Council (SIC) was successful, winning with a simple majority and subsequently forming a government in the region.
+The Pakistan Tehreek-e-Insaf (PTI) was successful, winning with a simple majority and subsequently forming a government in the region.